 Five fragments of a stony meteorite were found in the Sahara by a French team.
 These fragments fit together to constitute a single stone weighing 10.345 kg.
 The stone was subsequently purchased by Astronomical Research Network, and classification was completed at the Institut für Planetologie in Münster (A. Bischoff).
 Sahara 98034 was determined to be an H5 chondrite (Fa18, Fs17) composed of chondrules and chondrule fragments (along with some hollow chondrules) surrounded by an extremely porous groundmass.
-As is characteristic for members of the H-chondrite group, the fine-grained matrix component in Sahara 98034 is the least abundant among that of all ordinary chondrite groups.
+As is characteristic for members of the H-chondrite group, the fine-grained matrix in Sahara 98034 is present in a lower abundance compared to all other ordinary chondrite groups.
 This meteorite has one of the highest total porosities known among ordinary chondrites, determined by X-ray microtomography (µCT) and helium pycnometry to be ~16% compared to the ~7% typical for most H-group ordinary chondrites (Sasso et al., 2009); Consolmagno et al., 2008).

 Most of this porosity in Sahara 98034 and in the other highly porous ordinary chondrites represents primordial accretionary porosity in the form of intergranular voids.
-Similar to other highly porous ordinary chondrites, Sahara 98034 has a low shock stage now determined to be S1, originally published in MetBull #88 to be S2.
-Also like the other highly porous ordinary chondrites, it contains petrographic evidence for relict shock and subsequent annealing (Friedrich et al., 2014).
+Similar to other highly porous ordinary chondrites, Sahara 98034 has a low shock stage now determined to be S1, although originally published in MetBull 88 as S2.
+Also like other highly porous ordinary chondrites, it contains petrographic evidence for relict shock and subsequent annealing (Friedrich et al., 2014).
 These shock indicators, as originally described by Rubin (2004), include silicate darkening, chromite veinlets in olivine, chromiteplagioclase assemblages, metallic Cu and irregular troilite grains within FeNi-metal, and polycrystalline troilite.

 An alternative theory for the formation of porosity across the range of meteorite types was proposed by Strait and Consolmagno (2004).
 They suggest that the decompression that follows the passage of an impact-generated shock wave could have created the observed range of porosities.
 However, later studies failed to show any correlation between porosity and metamorphic type, shock stage, brecciation, or even terrestrial weathering.
 In their study of density and porosity utilizing a broad range of meteorite types, Consolmagno et al. (2008) determined the porosity of a significant number of meteorites, including ordinary chondrites (8.6 [±5.4]%), enstatite chondrites (0.312.6%), primitive achondrites (11.5 [±3.6]%), and basaltic achondrites (similar to OC and EC), and they found that they all have very similar porosities.
 Only the carbonaceous chondrites (e.g., MurchisonCM: 22 [±2]%; MurrayCM: 28%; WarrentonCO: 26%; AllendeCV: 23.0 [±3.6]%; AxtellCV: 21 [±2]%) were found to have different, significantly higher porosities than the other meteorite groups.
 This is likely the result of unique accretion/lithification/compaction histories on their parent bodies at their particular formation regions in the nebula.